nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Adding a property to the database: `addprop`

 Adds a property to the database along with relevant information.<br>
-Syntax: `addprop -n NAME -p PRICE -a ADDRESS -d DESCRIPTION -o OWNER NAME -ph PHONE [-c CHARACTERISTICS]`
+Syntax: `addprop -n NAME -p PRICE -a ADDRESS -d DESCRIPTION -o OWNER NAME -ph OWNER PHONE [-c CHARACTERISTICS]`

 The `-n` flag indicates the property's name.<br>
 The `-p` flag indicates the property’s price.<br>